docker-mailserver/docker-mailserver/docs/content/config/advanced/podman.md

 ## Installation in Rootless Mode

-Running rootless containers is one of Podman's major features.
-But due to some restrictions, deploying docker-mailserver in rootless mode is not as easy compared to rootfull mode.
+Running [rootless containers][podman-docs::rootless-mode] is one of Podman's major features.
+But due to some restrictions, deploying docker-mailserver in rootless mode is not as easy compared to rootful mode.

 - a rootless container is running in a user namespace so you cannot bind ports lower than 1024
 - a rootless container's systemd file can only be placed in folder under `~/.config`